petertodd/coinkite-real-time-invoice/README.md

 - `models.py` Database models (one -- an invoice)
 - `settings.py` Coinkite API keys.

-## Security - Little or None

-Since this is just a demo, there are no logins or user authentication.
-Anyone can make an invoice, but that's okay since it's all money coming in, right?
-It would be easy to add Google identity login options.
+## Confirmations

 This system works on zero-confirmation (in BTC), which isn't appropriate for real money.
-It should have different language for zero and one confirmations and fully-confirmed amounts.
+It should have different messaging for zero and one confirmations and fully-confirmed amounts.
 Of course, you want to acknowledge the payment on zero confirmation, but you shouldn't ship any goods without at least one confirmation.